devp19/Java-Progression/CPS209/README.md

-### Lab & Quiz Questions are in courtesy of the Computer Science department at TMU.
+### Lab & Quiz Questions Are Credited To The Computer Science Department At TMU.